Everything you need to know about our product install, setup steps, configuration and usage of various features

 [2] To Currently Selected Slot & Bank

-- Store single patch data to hardware memory based on plug-in / application Bank & Patch combination.
+• Store single patch data to hardware memory based on Editor Bank & Patch combination.

 [3] from Selected Bank to RAM A … B (*)